-3.2.7 Discussion on the Sampling Distribution
+3.2.4 Discussion on the Sampling Distribution

 One may wonder what is the rationale behind the use of the distribution p formerly defined in Eq.
-(9).
+(5).
 By design, the metric is such that the metric volume element $\sqrt{\det \mathbf{G}(z)}$ is scaled by the factor λ far from the encoded data points.
 Hence, choosing a relatively small λ imposes that shortest paths travel through the most populated area of the latent space, i.e. next to the latent codes.
 As such, the metric volume element can be seen as a way to quantify the amount of information contained at a specific location of the latent space.
 The smaller the volume element the more information we have access to.
 Fig. 2 illustrates well these aspects.
+On the first row are presented two learned latent spaces along with the log of the metric volume element displayed in gray scale for two different data sets.
+The first one is composed of 180 binary circles and rings of different diameters and thicknesses while the second one is composed of 160 samples extracted from the FashionMNIST data set [88].